 What does it mean to give back and what does it have to do with your college applications?

 Well, giving back is understanding that others have helped you get to where you are now, and it’s helping someone else in hopes that your aid will propel them on their path.
-And not only is giving back the right thing to do, good for others, and good for you.
-Colleges value volunteering and the integrity, commitment, and skills it involves.
+And not only is giving back the right thing to do, good for others, and good for you, but colleges value volunteering and the integrity, commitment, and skills it involves.
 Volunteering proves you are aware enough to see the world’s problems and capable enough to act on them.
 It shows you care about other people’s futures as well as your own.
 And what college wouldn’t want that kind of student on campus?

 Volunteering benefits everyone involved.
 The people you help receive what they need as well as the sense that someone cares.
 As a volunteer, you enjoy a great sense of satisfaction, and you might learn some helpful skills along the way.
 In fact, according to the Stony Brook University of Medicine, volunteers experience improved mental health and are more likely to live longer than those who don’t volunteer.